capmeth/acid/docsite/docs/docsite/authoring.md

   These blocks are replaced with [**Editor**](component/cobe-editor) components for code highlighting and editing.

 - **HTML ids are added to header elements**
-  This is used for rendering a table of contents.
+  For ATX (`#` prefixed) style headers only, this is used for rendering a table of contents.

 - **Docsite hyperlinks are adjusted**
   Relative hyperlinks for docsite routes are adjusted for easier page linking from within a document.

+Here's a [quick reference](https://commonmark.org/help/) page and a [tutorial](https://commonmark.org/help/tutorial/) to help you learn how to use markdown.

 # Internal Hyperlinking